 A nomination package should include the nomination form, as well as supplemental information such as media clips, community involvement, business highlights and several letters of recommendation from a variety of individuals that can speak to the scope of the candidate’s business and community accomplishments.

-Diversity, equity, inclusion, and accessibility (DEIA) are very important values for the Nova Scotia Business Hall of Fame and Legacy Project.
+Inclusion, diversity, equity, and accessibility (IDEA) are very important values for the Nova Scotia Business Hall of Fame and Legacy Project.
 The Hall can induct posthumous candidates every year, which may include those overlooked by systemic barriers.
 Posthumous inductees bring visibility and recognition to neglected contributors to Nova Scotia’s Business History.
 The processes and leadership serving the induction of Laureate potentials have prioritized the consideration of more new Canadians, more women, more African Nova Scotians, Acadians, Indigenous peoples, and differently abled individuals, as well as different forms of business and entrepreneurship, such as innovative business models, creative industry, and social purposes businesses.